How to embed PDF in Excel using GroupDocs.Merger for Java: A Step‑by‑Step Guide

 You can also download the latest version directly from GroupDocs.Merger for Java releases.

-1. Free Trial: Start by downloading a free trial to test features.
+1. Free Trial: Start with a free trial to explore all features.

-2. Temporary License: Obtain a temporary license if needed for extended testing.
+2. Temporary License: Request a temporary license for extended testing.

-3. Purchase: Consider purchasing a license for commercial use.
+3. Purchase: Obtain a full license for commercial deployments.

 Implementation Guide